birinders/AsciiVideo/README.md

 - Note-
 The default behaviour is to choose the external camera before the built in camera.
 You can change this behaviour in the main.py file.

 Ratio correction is an extremely important step for this project to work correctly.
-Since we know that characters are not squares, but are taller than they are wide, like a vertical rectangle, we need to account for this differnce factor in order to produce the outputs in the correct ratio.
+Since we know that characters are not squares, but are taller than they are wide, like a vertical rectangle, we need to account for this difference factor in order to produce the outputs in the correct ratio.

 <p>The above can be calculated using the following formula- <br>
   <p align = "center">